 This is because it is much more difficult to get a smooth surface with a gloss paint, and that every minor flaw becomes quite obvious when the paint has dried.

-This is why it is usually recommended someone without much painting experience uses a matte finish or a satin sheen instead (or go with a cabinet painting calgary professional contractor).
+This is why it is usually recommended someone without much painting experience uses a matte finish or a satin sheen instead.

 Be sure to strain your paint — Few amateur painters strain their paint, but they really should.